Last Updated on December 1, 2022

 If possible, add a little more to your budget and buy a reliable and sturdy one to avoid future headaches.

-If you don’t have a betta’s tank heater yet, you can still do so even without one.
-It’s not as convenient as with a tank heater, but it should do for now.
+However, if you don’t have the budget to buy one yet, you can still do so even without one.
+It’s not as convenient as an aquarium heater, but it should do for now.

-You will need it to check your fish tank’s temperature often to be sure it doesn’t go above or below the ideal range.
+You’ll need to check your betta fish water temperature often to be sure it doesn’t go above or below the ideal range.

-Some heaters have a thermostat, but it’s better to keep a separate aquarium thermometer to be sure you’re getting accurate measurements and maintain the ideal betta temperature for your fish.
+Although some heaters have a thermostat, it’s better to keep a separate aquarium thermometer to be sure you’re getting accurate measurements and maintaining the ideal betta temperature.

 If your tank’s pH falls below this range, your betta fish will likely suffer from health problems such as stunted growth, reduced appetite, and possible death.

-To maintain an ideal pH level in your tank, make sure the water is always fresh and change it at least once a week.
+To maintain an ideal pH level in your tank, ensure the water is always fresh and change it at least once a week.

-How to keep a betta warm without a heater?
+How to keep a betta fish water temp warm without a heater?

-1. Use a fluorescent light – Fluorescent light is good for betta as it doesn’t emit too much heat so it can gradually increase at the right temperature.
-You can add one or two of this in your fish tank to also encourage plants to grow.
+1. Use a fluorescent light – Fluorescent light is suitable for betta as it doesn’t emit too much heat, so it can gradually increase at the right temperature.
+You can add one or two of these in your fish tank to encourage plant growth.

-2. Place the fish tank within natural sunlight – Direct sunlight can heat the water to a comfortable range and also helps improve growth of live plants.
-But it can also encourage algae growth and depending on the weather or how hot the sun is, it can make the water too hot for bettas.
+2. Place the fish tank within natural sunlight – Direct sunlight can heat the water to a comfortable range and also helps maintain the growth of live plants.
+But it can also encourage algae growth.
+Also, depending on the weather or how hot the sun is, it can make the water too hot for bettas.
 This can cause betta to experience shock or even death.

-3. Keep the betta in a warm area of the house – If you have a garage, shed, or a place in the house that’s warmer than the normal room temperature, then you can place your betta there temporarily.
+3. Keep the bettas in a warm area of the house – If you have a garage, shed, or a place warmer than the standard room temperature, you can temporarily place your betta there.

-Keep in mind that these are temporary solutions as a betta may not be comfortable being in direct sunlight, having a bright light in their tank constantly, or being kept in a room with no light.
+Keep in mind that these are temporary solutions, as a betta may not be comfortable being in direct sunlight, constantly having a bright light in its tank, or being kept in a room with no light.

-Be sure to get a heater as soon as you can to keep a constant and regulated temperature for your betta fish.
+Be sure to get a heater as soon as possible to keep a regulated temperature for this tropical fish.

 What happens if your betta water is too hot?

-A high water temperature is dangerous and will lead to a faster metabolism which shortens their lifespan.
-You may notice your betta fish rapidly swimming or have unusual swimming patterns in a hot water.
+A high water temperature is dangerous and will lead to a faster metabolism, shortening their lifespan.
+You may notice your betta fish rapidly swimming or have unusual swimming patterns in hot water.

 What happens if your betta water is too cold?

-Cold water temperatures may bring your betta fish’s metabolism slower, make them lethargic, and their immune system will deteriorate.
+Cold water temperatures may bring your betta fish’s metabolism slower, make them lethargic, and cause their immune system to deteriorate.

-Betta fish can live in cold water but only for about 3-6 months.
-Depending on how cold the water is, it will certainly affect and shorten their lifespan.
+Betta fish can live in cold water for about 3-6 months.
+But depending on how cold the water is, it will certainly affect and shorten their lifespan.

 What is temperature shock?

-Temperature shock happens to a betta that’s suddenly transferred from one temperature to another.
+This happens to a betta fish when it’s suddenly transferred from one temperature to another.

-While slight changes in temperature are tolerable, bettas are still sensitive to sudden temperature changes, especially extreme differences in temperature level.
+While slight temperature changes are tolerable, bettas are still sensitive to unexpected temperature changes, especially extreme differences in temperature level.

-This usually happens if you clean the tank and did not do the proper acclimation steps or the heater is not functioning well.
+This usually happens if you clean the tank and do not do the proper acclimation steps or if the heater is not functioning well.

-Letting your betta fish get used to its water temperature may be slow and tedious for you, but it will give your betta the chance to thrive.
+Letting your betta fish get used to its water temperature may be slow and tedious, but it will give your betta a chance to thrive.